LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-three/studio/_index.md

 1. Open the CSV file in Tableau Public.
 1. When you open this data set, you will want to create a relationship between the 3 CSV files.
    - Each CSV has a `Store` column.
-   - Here's some more context for working with relationships in Tableau:

-      - Relationships vs Joins <Here's some more context for working with relationships in Tableau:>`__.
-      - [Don't Be Scared of Relationships(https://help.tableau.com/current/pro/desktop/en-us/datasource_dont_be_scared.htm).

 {{% notice blue Note "rocket" %}}
 This dataset has a large amount of rows that Tableau Public might have trouble querying at times.
 To mitigate this, try using only aggregated measures when dropping `Weekly Sale` into a sheet.